keefmoon/JustPromises/README_ObjC.md

 Promises are useful to standardize the API of asynchronous operations.
 They help both to clean up asynchronous code paths and simplify error handling.

-The main features of JustPromises are listed below.
+The main features of JustPromises for Objective-C are listed below.

 1. Fully unit-tested and documented
 2. Thread-safe